Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry: Widowhood

+Rebellion

 Caroline did not find conditions in Edinburgh agreeable, nor did she accept her son's exclusion from the throne by the Orléanist "King of the French".
 She declared her son to be the legitimate king, and herself to be regent.
 In 1831 she left Edinburgh, and returned to her family in Naples via the Netherlands, Prussia, and Austria.
 From Naples, with the help of the Vicomte de Saint Priest, she intrigued for a Legitimist rebellion to "restore" Henri to the throne.
 She also secretly married an Italian nobleman, Ettore Carlo Lucchesi-Palli, 8th Duca della Grazia (1805–1864) on 14 December of that year.

 In April 1832 she landed near Marseille.
 Receiving little support, she made her way to the Vendée and Brittany, where she succeeded in instigating a brief but abortive insurrection in June 1832.
 However, her followers were defeated.
 After remaining hidden for five months in a house in Nantes, she was betrayed by Simon Deutz to the government in November 1832, and imprisoned in the Chateau of Blaye.

+Anxious to avoid inflaming public opinion any further, the Orleanist government refused to bring Marie-Caroline to trial.
+Instead, the government argued that, because she and the other members of the senior Bourbon branch had been banished from France three years earlier, Marie-Caroline was not subject to French law, nor did she enjoy its protections.
+In effect, this gave the government the right to detain her indefinitely as a political prisoner.

+Early in her incarceration, rumors began to circulate that the Duchess was pregnant.
+On 26th February 1833, she published a statement in Le Moniteur Universel announcing that she had secretly remarried, though she failed to state the identity of her new husband.
+The announcement scandalized her supporters and was interpreted as an admission of her pregnancy.

+It was only after she gave birth in May that she named Count Lucchesi-Palli as her husband and the child's father.
+Few believed this claim, however, since the Count was known to have been living in Holland during the time the child was conceived.
+The Comtesse de Boigne claimed the union to have been hastily arranged by partisans of the Duchess, in order to save her reputation and conceal the scandal of having a child out of wedlock.
+She claimed that Madame du Cayla had bribed the debt-ridden Count to agree to the scheme, and that she had even obtained a forged marriage certificate in the Duchy of Modena to make the union appear legitimate.

-During her incarceration, she gave birth to a daughter, and her remarriage was revealed, which lost her the sympathies of the Legitimists.
+Whatever the truth of these claims, Caroline's remarriage lost her the sympathies of the Legitimists.
 She had French nationality by her marriage to the Duke of Berry, but lost it by her remarriage to an Italian; thus she was in theory ineligible to serve as regent.
 She was no longer an object of fear to the French government, which released her in June 1833.